Boy with silk animal-face headwear, Kunming, 1945

 University of Bristol - Historical Photographs of China reference number: RB-t0887.
-Traditionally, animal face hats were made by a maternal grandmother for her grandson.
-The animal face (especially the large teeth and eyes) would frighten evil spirits away.
+Traditionally, animal-face hats were made by a maternal grandmother for her grandson.
+The animal face served as a protective talisman, (especially the large teeth and eyes) frightening evil spirits away.
+Embellished caps were also worn on auspicious occasions, such as New Year.
 The fruit in the foreground could be tangor.
 Photograph by Air Vice-Marshal A.L.
 Fiddament, taken during a round the world fact finding trip.
 Caption in Air Vice-Marshal A.L.
 Fiddament's notebook: Kunming.
 V. small child in highly coloured frock.
 29/11/45.